-There are so many things to do in Puerto Vallarta that in the two months I have lived there I didn’t have enough time to do everything.
+There are so many unique things to do in Puerto Vallarta although in the two months I have lived there I didn’t even have enough time to do everything.

 However, I had the chance to live like local, trying different restaurants and visiting the surroundings and hanging out in the best beaches in Puerto Vallarta and having a ball eating in the best vegan food restaurants (for vegan food in Puerto Vallarta click here.

-I was lucky also to live in Puerto Vallarta old town, at a walking distance from everything, including the beach.
+I was lucky also to live in Puerto Vallarta old town, at a walking distance from everything, including the beach and Malecon Puerto Vallarta.

 In this article, you will find a long list of all the things to do in Puerto Vallarta, including what I haven’t done myself, also a brief personal history of the city, how to get to Puerto Vallarta and how to move around, including the best options to get from the airport to the city.